naman16/naman-sogani.github.io/docs/index.md

 In other words, CNAPP is an umbrella term for multiple security capabilities that are integrated into a unified platform to secure cloud-native applications and infrastructure throughout their lifecycle.
 A typical CNAPP includes the following core capabilities:

-*** Cloud Security Posture Management (CSPM):** Identifies misconfigurations and compliance risks in cloud infrastructure.
+* **Cloud Security Posture Management (CSPM):** Identifies misconfigurations and compliance risks in cloud infrastructure.
-*** Cloud Infrastructure Entitlement Management (CIEM):** Manages and automates access permissions in cloud environments.
+* **Cloud Infrastructure Entitlement Management (CIEM):** Manages and automates access permissions in cloud environments.
-*** Cloud Workload Protection Platform (CWPP):** Protects cloud workloads, including containers, servers, and serverless functions.
+* **Cloud Workload Protection Platform (CWPP):** Protects cloud workloads, including containers, servers, and serverless functions.
-*** Infrastructure-as-Code (IaC) scanning:** Detects security issues early in the development process.
+* **Infrastructure-as-Code (IaC) Scanning:** Detects security issues early in the development process.
-*** Data Security Posture Management (DSPM):** Discovers sensitive data sources and who has access to them.
+* **Data Security Posture Management (DSPM):** Discovers sensitive data sources and who has access to them.

 Below is an image from Gartner that provides a detailed view of the CNAPP capabilities landscape: